TimerErTim/bioinf.bio/senses/protocol/PHS2_SS2025_Tim-Peko_Tactile_Sensitivity_v0.1.typ

     width: 55%,
   )[
-    The *two-point discrimination (2PD) test* measures the minimum distance at which two simultaneous touches are perceived as separate.
-This threshold reflects mechanoreceptor density and receptive field size.
-High-acuity regions (fingertips, lips) have low thresholds, low-acuity regions (back, forearm) have much higher thresholds. @tactile_overview_body lists typical 2PD thresholds across the body.
+    The *two-point discrimination (2PD) test* measures the minimum distance at which two simultaneous touches are perceived as being separate.
+This threshold reflects both mechanoreceptor density and receptive field size.
+High-acuity regions (fingertips, lips) have low thresholds, while low-acuity regions (back, forearm) have much higher thresholds.
+    @tactile_overview_body lists typical 2PD thresholds across the body.

-    Resolving power in touch is analogous to visual resolution: it quantifies how finely we can distinguish spatial details on the skin.
-Differences across the body reflect both receptor density and cortical representation.
+    Resolving power in touch is analogous to visual resolution: it quantifies how finely spatial details can be distinguished on the skin.
+Differences across the body reflect both receptor density and cortical representation in the brain.
   ]

   #place(right + top)[